 You can check out any of the recommended Canadian horse racing betting sites that we recommend on this page to bet on King’s Plate Canada.
 Signing up is a breeze.

 Depending on when you sign up, you can either investigate some of your early betting options and get in on the futures, or you can check out the specials that become available during King’s Plate week.
-Developing a betting portfolio based on the King’s Plate horse racing odds is your next step.
+Developing a betting portfolio based on the King’s Plate horse racing field is your next step.

 Then you can start selecting bets, placing them in your bet slip and finalizing the deals.